dbeley/lastfm_pg/README.md

                         6month, 12month, overall.
 Default : 7day).
   --social-media SOCIAL_MEDIA, -s SOCIAL_MEDIA
-                        Social media where the playlist will be posted (twitter or mastodon.
-Default : twitter).
+                        Social media where the playlist will be posted (twitter, mastodon or all.
+Default : all).
   --not-only-favorites, -n
                         The playlist will be composed of any tracks, not only favorite tracks.